wurmlab/genomicscourse/2017/practicals/reference_genome/assembly.md

 ### Manual curation

 Because automated gene predictions aren't perfect, manual inspection and fixing are often required.
 The most commonly used software for this is [Apollo/WebApollo](http://genomearchitect.org/).
-In the following practical, we will be using another curation software (Afra) to edit the gene prediction, e.g. adding or removing exons, merging or splitting gene models, and adjusting exon boundaries.
+In the following practical, we will be using a different, Apollo-like curation software (Afra) to edit the gene prediction, e.g. adding or removing exons, merging or splitting gene models, and adjusting exon boundaries.

 ---